Helene Schjerfbeck: Later years and death

 As the years passed, Schjerfbeck travelled less.
 When a family matter arose she would return to her home city of Helsinki and she spent most of 1920 in Ekenäs, but by 1921 she was back living in Hyvinkää.

-For about a year, Schjerfbeck moved to a farm in Tenala to avoid the Winter War, but went back to Ekenäs in the middle of 1940.
+For about a year, Schjerfbeck moved to a farm in Tenala to avoid the December 1939–March 1940 Winter War, but returned to Ekenäs in the middle of 1940.
 She later moved into a nursing home, where she resided for less than a year before moving to the Luontola sanatorium.
 In 1944 she moved into the Saltsjöbaden spa hotel in Sweden, where she continued to paint actively even during her last years; e.g. the series of self-portraits.

 She died on January 23, 1946, and was buried at the Hietaniemi Cemetery in Helsinki.

 Work

-Dancing Shoes is one of Schjerfbeck's most popular paintings and she returned to the theme three times as well as executing a lithograph of it, the latter catapulting the painting to international fame.
-It depicts her cousin Esther Lupander, who had extremely long legs and for that reason the painting was nicknamed "The Grasshopper".
-Executed in Realist style, the painting shows the clear influence of Schjerfbeck's stay in Paris where she had expressed admiration for Édouard Manet, Edgar Degas, Berthe Morisot, and Mary Cassatt.
+Dancing Shoes is one of Schjerfbeck's most popular paintings and she returned to the theme three times, and executed a lithograph of it that catapulted the painting to international fame.
+It depicts her cousin Esther Lupander, who had extremely long legs, which led to the painting being nicknamed "The Grasshopper".
+Executed in Realist style, the painting shows the clear influence of Schjerfbeck's stay in Paris, where she had expressed admiration for Édouard Manet, Edgar Degas, Berthe Morisot, and Mary Cassatt.
 It fetched £3,044,500 at a 2008 Sotheby's London sale.

 Girl with Blonde Hair (1916) is an example of Schjerfbeck's mature style, drawing on French Modernism.
-The work belongs to a series (including also The Family Heirloom of the same year) featuring neighbours of Schjerfbeck, Jenny and Impi Tamlander, who ran errands for Schjerfbeck and her mother and helped look after the family home.
+The work belongs to a series (including also The Family Heirloom of the same year) depicting neighbours of Schjerfbeck, Jenny and Impi Tamlander, who ran errands for Schjerfbeck and her mother and helped look after the family home.
 Here the sitter is Impi.
 The painting realized £869,000 at a 2015 Sotheby's London sale.
-Schjerfbeck was included in the 2018 exhibit Women in Paris 1850–1900.
+Schjerfbeck's work was included in the 2018 exhibition Women in Paris 1850–1900.

 Legacy

-Art forger Veli Seppä was an admirer of hers and writes of his time forging Schjerfbeck's works: "By encroaching on Schjerfbeck I felt like I had violated something sacred.
-It was if I had broken into a sacristy to steal the church silvers."
-Fellow forger and self-admitted seller of 60 Schjerfbeck counterfeits Jouni Ranta was more critical and opined her fame was undeserved.
+Art forger Veli Seppä was an admirer of her works, and writes of his time forging them: "By encroaching on Schjerfbeck I felt like I had violated something sacred.
+It was if I had broken into a sacristy to steal the church silver."
+Fellow forger and self-admitted seller of 60 Schjerfbeck counterfeits Jouni Ranta was more critical and considered that her fame was undeserved.

 The 2003 biographical novel Helene by Rakel Liehu was a critical and commercial success, and won the 2004 Runeberg Prize.
 It also formed the basis of a 2020 film by the same name, directed by Antti Jokinen and starring Laura Birn as Schjerfbeck, which was nominated for an award in the feature-length category at the Shanghai International Film Festival.